How We Calculate Your Patterns

 To ensure fair comparisons and avoid misleading trends, we use a special scoring system designed specifically for trend analysis.
 This prevents situations where you might have a higher overall mood in Week 2, but still be told you're "declining" just because one negative mood was logged.

-- Neutral Mood (mood value = 0): Counts as 0 points - neither positive nor negative.
+• Neutral Mood (mood value = 0): Counts as 100 points - treated the same as positive moods for trend calculations.

 Why This "Apples to Apples" Approach?